dahdahm/lift-mongo-multiauth/README.md

     sbt gen-idea

-Some available options are: no-classifiers no-sbt-classifiers.
+Some available options are:

+    no-classifiers
+    no-sbt-classifiers

+To run this application you will need mongodb server installed and running.
+To install it on Ubuntu run:

+    sudo apt-get install mongodb
+    vim /etc/mongodb.conf  # uncomment port
+    service mongodb restart

+On Redhat/Fedora run:

+    sudo yum install mongodb-server mongodb
+    service mongod start